 If you want to make this drink as intended, Absinthe and all, you won’t be disappointed.
 The licorice flavor really does something amazing to this cocktail.

 I had a blue glass spray bottle (similar bottle) that I put a bit of Absinthe in to finish my cocktails at home.
 But I don’t bring it with me when I take these ingredients on vacation with me.
 And they still taste delicious.

 By the way, a Corpse Reviver 1 is Cognac, Brandy and Sweet Vermouth which doesn’t sound good to me at all.
 Plus my bar doesn’t include Cognac or Brandy.
 There might be sweet vermouth in there from when my husband and I tried to like martinis…

 This Corpse Reviver is a great brunch cocktail but just as delicious sipped into the evening.

 I followed the recipe found on Saveur.
 I didn’t finish the cocktail with orange peel like they suggested.
 Well, I intended to but then I forgot that I had hidden it under that white napkin for the first few photos and then forgot about it entirely.
 I’m sure it’s lovely…

-- Strain in to a low ball glass.
+- Strain into a low ball or coupe glass.

-- Spritz the top of the cocktail with Absinthe (unless you have added it to the shaker already).
+- Spritz the top of the cocktail with Absinthe (or skip if you don’t have)